biota-/Bootstrap-Portfolio/README.md

 # Bootstrap-Portfolio

-## In week 3 of the bootcamp we have dicovered the benefits of Bootstrap CSS (Bootstrap).
+## In week 3 of the bootcamp we have discovered the benefits of Bootstrap CSS (Bootstrap).
 To familiarise ourselves with using Bootstrap we were tasked with creating a further portfolio using the same.

-### According to the brief a portfolio should include the following elements and funcionality.
+### According to the brief a portfolio should include the following elements and functionality.

 ### A) Navigation bar